Subaru-PFS/spt_ExposureTimeCalculator/README.md

 Multi processing (under development)
 ---------------------------

-Multi-core processing is available using `run_multi`, where the number of cores is specified by `nproc`, the parameter name and the values that you want to calculate in parallel are specified by `param_name` and `param_values`.
+Multi-core processing for `pfsetc` is available using `run_multi`, where the number of cores is specified by `nproc`, the parameter name and the values that you want to calculate in parallel are specified by `param_name` and `param_values`.
 An example is shown below.

 ```python
 from pfsspecsim import pfsetc